kevidgel/steve/README.md

-# steve - just another pathtracer
+# steve - a pathtracer

 **15-468 Final Project**